All Episodes

 By the way, where were the police?

-The governor said that they were outgunned.
+Anyone ever asked the governor said that they were outgunned.

-Did anyone see any weapons besides I saw some people holding objects and holding stick-like things?
+Did anyone see any weapons besides, I saw some people holding objects and holding stick-like things.

-And I didn't see any armed people.
+I didn't see any armed people.

 I did see people bloodied and bruised.

-Uh, you know, I don't know what side anybody was on at that particular point.
+You know, I don't know what side anybody was on at that particular point.

 But if the police were outgunned, why didn't the governor bring in and request the National Guard to restore order?